Guide to Selenium with Java and TestNG

 Why Selenium?

 Selenium is an open-source tool widely used for automating web browsers.
 It provides a suite of tools for web application testing across different browsers and platforms.
-Selenium WebDriver, in particular, allows users to control web browsers programmatically, enabling the creation of powerful automated tests.
+Selenium WebDriver, in particular, allows users to control web browsers programmatically, enabling the creation of powerful automated tests using frameworks such as Selenium TestNG.

 Here are some reasons why Selenium is a preferred choice for test automation: